bozsahin/cogs517-philosophy-of-cogsci/README.md

 W1-2: Introduction: A bit of philosophy of Science/Mind before Philosophy of Cogsci

-W3-5: Turing, Marr, and the Explanatory role of computers for the mind
+W3-4: Turing, Marr, and the Explanatory role of computers for the mind

-W6-14: Topics To be determined from the reader.
+W5-14: Topics To be determined from the reader.

-COURSE CONDUCT: W1-5 lectures.
-W6-W14 are presentations by students about one of the papers in the reader.
+COURSE CONDUCT: W1-4 lectures.
+W5-W14 are presentations by students about one of the papers in the reader.
 Short weekly quiz during class, in the beginning or the end.
 Essay writing throughout the term.

 TEXTBOOK: None.
 There is a course reader which includes required readings for everyone.

-The reader contains work by Turing, Marr, Fodor, Dennett, Newell, Simon, Putnam, Searle, Chalmers, Dermott, Sloman, Clark, Pollock, Bechtel, Churchland, Aaronson, Smolensky, Haugeland, Tomasello, and my papers related to subject which form the basis of my lecture notes.
+The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark Churchland, Tomasello, Malinowski, Farrell, Barsalou, Metzinger et. al, Hrdy, Piantadosi, Tiddi et. al, Maclure, and my papers related to the subject which form the basis of my lecture notes.

 LECTURE NOTES: